How to Schedule Social Media Posts via API

 POST https://api.postpeer.dev/v1/posts

-Step 1: Schedule a Post
+Schedule a post

 curl -X POST https://api.postpeer.dev/v1/posts \

--H "x-access-key: your-api-key" \
+-H "x-access-key: YOUR_API_KEY" \

 -H "Content-Type: application/json" \